db-academy-io/sql_parser_template/README.md

 ### Other IDEs

-Please refer to the [DevContainer](https://containers.dev/supporting) documentation to set up a devcontainer on your IDE.
+Please refer to the support [documentation](https://containers.dev/supporting) to set up a devcontainer on your IDE.